 The book helps employees profitably quit their jobs by providing a framework to negotiate a healthy severance package.
 I managed to negotiate roughly six years worth of living expenses after engineering my layoff in 2012.
 Never quit, always get laid off!

-on July 19, 2022, I will be publishing a traditional book with Penguin Random House called, Buy This, Not That: How to spend your way to wealth and freedom.
-Perhaps the book will be a best seller one day and also generate passive income royalties.
+Pn July 19, 2022, I published a traditional book with Penguin Random House called, Buy This, Not That: How to spend your way to wealth and freedom.
+It became an instant WSJ bestseller and may one day generate royalties.

 Total Combined Income Streams For Financial Freedom